 Orioles' Rio Ruiz: Sitting Saturday

-Ruiz is not in Saturday's lineup against the Astros, Roch Kubatko of MASN Sports reports.
+Ruiz is not in Saturday's lineup against the Red Sox, Roch Kubatko of MASN Sports reports.

-He is hitting just .218 over 19 games since May 15.
-Hanser Albert starts at the hot corner in his place.
+He takes a seat with lefty Chris Sale on the hill for Boston.
+Ruiz hasn't had a multi-hit game since May 15 and is hitting .179 with one home run in 67 at-bats over that stretch.

 More News